Fun Day Procion Dyeing Class:)

 I submerged ribbon, bias tapes, fabrics, embroidery threads and then last dyed wool pieces.
 I now have beautiful silk ribbons for embroidery, some pretty color perle cotton, fabrics that will be fantastic as skies, and wool that I felted from an old white sweater earlier this year, well, now it is an assortment of pretty colors ready for projects.
 These photos are well rinsed and "wet".

-and the lace were both painted with same dyes, one washed out pastel the other stayed bold
+The Finish cotton eyelet on left silk ribbon and perle cotton on right the blue and pink in front are linen The stack behind is cotton fat quarters and the lace were both painted with same dyes, one washed out pastel the other stayed bold |

-These two pieces did not take the dye at all
+These two pieces did not take the dye at all they must be polyester? hmmm |

 No comments: